 Rise magazine is written by parents who have faced the child welfare system in their own lives.
 Many people don’t know that the majority of children who enter foster care return home to their parents–and that most children in care wish for a lifelong relationship with their parents, whether they live with them or not.
 Helping parents is fundamental to helping children in foster care.

 Through personal essays and reporting, parents illuminate every aspect of the child welfare experience from parents’ perspectives.
-Sign up for a free individual subscription or purchase print copies to hand out to parents and child welfare staff.
-For professionals, Rise stories offer insight that can improve how you engage and support fragile families.
+For professionals, Rise stories offer insight that can improve how you engage and support families.
 For parents, Rise offers information, peer support, and hope.